Centauri-OS/Correio/README.md

 ```
 cp -v createpkg pkginstall pkgremove /usr/sbin
 ```
-After that, you are already able to install packages in your linux distribution, **in Centauri-os, you don't need to do this tutorial**
+After that, you are already able to install packages in your linux distribution, **in Centauri-os, you don't need to do this tutorial.**